trayio/threadneedle/README.md

 }
 ```

+### query

+If you have to specify a lot of parameters in the query string for the URL, you can specify them here.
+The data will be URL encoded and appended at the end of the endpoint.

+Templating is supported, as with the `endpoint` and `data` parameters.

 ### options

 Other options you'd like to apply to the request.
 These directly correspond directly to the [request options](https://github.com/tomas/needle#request-options) defined in Needle.